Caia-Tech/afdp/PUBLIC-SAFETY-USAGE.md

 ---

-**Important Note**: AFDP is designed for court-authorized digital forensics in criminal investigations, not mass surveillance or predictive policing.
+**Important Note**: AFDP is designed for anyone who is authorized to manage digital forensics, not mass surveillance or predictive policing.
 All capabilities require proper legal authorization and are subject to constitutional limitations.

 **Key Reminder**: The Fourth Amendment requires warrants based on probable cause for searching private digital data.
 AFDP is a tool for analyzing properly obtained evidence, not circumventing legal requirements.